Wakanda/Wakanda.github.io/README.md

 ### Releases

-- to set new releases for the download sections (stable and preview versions), edit `js/main.js`:
+- to set new community releases for the download sections (stable and preview versions), edit `_assets/js/main.js`:

 ```
-var versionCommunityLink = {
+var versionLinks = {
-    stable: "1.1.3",
-    preview: "2.0.1"
+communiy_stable: "2.0.3",
+//preview: "2.0.1",
+enterprise: "2.0.3"
 };
 ```
+- and update the enterprise version in [back-office] (https://backoffice.wakanda.io/)

 > Find advanced configuration options in `js/main.js`.

 ## Development